THE STUDY OF AGING & CLINICAL APPLICATIONS

 These conferences will provide important knowledge and skills to better serve the aging adult population in a wide range of settings.
 This longest life stage and its phases requires specialized training.

 Six weekend conferences offer interactive, didactic and experiential learning based on theory and research.
-Content area include clinical person-centered approaches such as individual, couples, family and expressive therapy; medical; legal and ethical considerations; cognitive impairment; gender and sexuality; cultural competence; diversity and spirituality.
+Content areas include clinical person-centered approaches such as individual, couples, family and expressive therapy; medical; legal and ethical considerations; cognitive impairment; gender and sexuality; cultural competence; diversity and spirituality.
 Strategies for communicating effectively in difficult situations are woven throughout the conferences.

 Participation in the conferences is open to professionals who are interested in increasing their knowledge and skills in working with aging adults.
 Previous work serving aging adults is not a pre-requisite.